US Energy Secretary Sees Iran War Ending in Weeks, Oil Supplies Rebounding

 "We are very aware that the world would have short-term disruption," Wright said.
 "We would cause a little bit of increased prices on Americans.
 This is short-term pain to get through to a much better place."

-Wright also rejected criticism from Democratic lawmakers and others who say the Trump administration failed to adequately plan for Iran to halt oil tanker traffic through the strait.
+Wright also rejected criticism from Democrat lawmakers and others who say the Trump administration failed to adequately plan for Iran to halt oil tanker traffic through the strait.

 "Of course meticulous planning went into what might happen with the Strait of Hormuz and how to deal with that," he said.
 "Our chairman of the Joint Chiefs of Staff, Gen. Caine, is known for many things, but high on that list is being an absolutely meticulous planner of all the scenarios that might unfold."